WizBangCrash/HueBobLightd/README.md

 ## Supported Platforms
 Written in Python with the aim to support as many platforms as possible.
-Has currenlty been tested on; macOS, Windows 7 & 10, Synology DSM 6.1
+Has currently been tested on; macOS, Windows 7 & 10, Synology DSM 6.1

 ## Installation
 - Requires Python3 and PIP to be installed